Northeastern-Electric-Racing/Odysseus/odysseus/README.md

 **IMPORTANT**: this WILL wipe all shared cache (don't do this unless you need the space):
 `docker volume rm odysseus_shared_data`

+This will wipe all outputs, not the cache so just requires a full rebuild to recover from.
+On compose-compat images only:
+`docker volume rm odysseus_outputs`

 #### Open another tty
 `docker ps`